 Once the poem was completed, I felt as if I needed to deepen its intensity.
 I had only just started a new project recording some of my poetry.
 Nervously I contemplated asking Zane to play on “his” poem.
 I wouldn’t tell him of course that it was about him.
 My goal was to recite the piece and ask him to respond in a duet, as if he was at a live jazz gig, improvising on the spot.
 I wanted to capture a complete performance –also of my reading– rather than the usual studio procedure of assembling tracks for overdubbing and editing.

-So a few weeks later, I arranged a session with Nolan Shaheed at his studio in Pasadena, an environment that has now, over the years, grown into a very “safe” place to record.
-So there I stood, in the vocal booth, Zane opposite to me in another one, connected by sight and large earphones and separated by the thick studio glass of the individual chambers.
+A few weeks later, I arranged a session with Nolan Shaheed at his studio in Pasadena, an environment that has now, over the years, grown into a very “safe” place to record.
+There I stood, in the vocal booth, Zane opposite to me in another one.
+We were connected by sight, large earphones and the piece and separated by the thick studio glass of the individual chambers.
 I didn’t read the poem out to him before we were ready to record.
 I wanted his reaction to be spontaneous.

 So in dialogue with my recital of the poem, Zane played his musical interpretation of Songs of the Soul.
 The atmosphere was electric and invariably I achieved my concept in only two magical takes.
 The first recording was wonderful, very soft, sensitive and flowing but the second take had a lot of passion.
 That was the one we then mixed and mastered.
 Even in the somewhat disconnected and sterile environment of a recording studio, I experienced Zane as inventive and daring.
 He would blend Middle Eastern quarter notes with American jazz.
 I was impressed by his ability of delving into the music like into the depths of an indigo coloured lake that lied within him.